What is Galen Myotherapy?

 For dogs with chronic conditions such as arthritis, hip dysplasia, or postural issues, Galen Myotherapy plays a key role in managing pain and improving quality of life.
 Dogs naturally adjust their movement and posture to compensate for pain, stiffness, or past injuries.
 Over time, this can lead to muscular imbalances, discomfort, and restricted mobility.
 Galen Myotherapy helps to:

-Reducing stiffness and maintaining joint mobility.
+Reduce stiffness and maintain joint mobility.

-Enhancing relaxation through the release of endorphins, the body’s natural pain relievers.
+Enhance relaxation through the release of endorphins, the body’s natural pain relievers.

-Improving proprioception, which helps dogs stay aware of their body position and improves movement.
+Improve proprioception, which helps dogs stay aware of their body position and improves movement.

 Improve circulation to promote healing and nutrient delivery to tissues.